alpacahq/alpaca-py/docs/trading.rst

 ^^^^^^^^^^^^^^^^^

 We can attempt to cancel all open orders with this method.
-The method takes no parameters and returns a list of ``CancelOrderResponse`` objects.
+The method takes no parameters and returns a list of ``CanceledOrderResponse`` objects from ``alpaca.trading.models``.
 The cancellation of an order is not guaranteed.
-The ``CancelOrderResponse`` objects contain information about the cancel status of each attempted order cancellation.
+Each ``CanceledOrderResponse`` contains information about the cancel status of an attempted order cancellation.

 .. code-block:: python